osman160128/Cuda-Histogram-Computation/README.md

 # CUDA Histogram Computation

 This project demonstrates how to compute histograms in parallel on a GPU using NVIDIA CUDA.
-The program calculates a histogram with 256 bins (typically for grayscale pixel intensities ranging from 0 to 255) using parallel processing for faster computation.
+The program calculates a histogram with 256 bins (typically for grayscale pixel intensities ranging from 0 to 255) using parallel processing for faster computation.An array of bins that counts how many times each value occurs in an input dataset

 ## Features